rafaelleinio/legiti-challenge/README.md

 ## Proposed Solution

 The problem was addressed by modeling the data as a graph structure.
-As it was about characters and the relationships between them, it was easy to model this structure using the characters as the vertices and the interactions the edges.
+As it was about characters and the relationships between them, it was easy to model this structure using the characters as the vertices and the interactions as edges.

-The technology used to be thee processing engine for the data is [Apache Spark](https://spark.apache.org/).
-Spark it is a fast and big-data-ready technology for data processing and has several extension for different data domains.
+The technology used as the processing engine for the data is [Apache Spark](https://spark.apache.org/).
+Spark is a fast and big-data-ready technology for data processing and has several extensions for different data domains.
-Here in this repository I use the [Graphframes](https://github.com/graphframes/graphframes) Spark extension, which is a Graph processing engine mounted on top of the powerful Dataframe API from Spark.
+Here in this repository I use the [Graphframes](https://github.com/graphframes/graphframes) Spark extension, which is a graph processing engine mounted on top of the powerful Dataframe API from Spark.

 Main benefits from this technology decision:
 - Apache Spark is the state-of-the-art big data technology used in modern data platforms nowadays.
-- The same `core` code here used to process some KBs of data in a single machine can be used for multi-TBs of data in a huge cluster of instances with little to no changes.
+- The same `core` code used here to process some KBs of data in a single machine, can be used for multi-TBs of data in a huge cluster of instances with little to no changes.
-- Spark can process batch and streams of data equivalently easy and both modes are used and available in the `core` module.
+- Spark can process batch and streams of data equivalently easily and both modes are used and available in the `core` module.
-    - This means we can maintain a in-memory **Graph representation updating in real-time** from streaming knowledge base dataset.
+    - This means we can maintain a in-memory **Graph representation updating in real-time** from a streaming knowledge base dataset.

 `Core` module simple representation: